February Birthday Ideas

 • Tweens/teens: Create a “photo-ready” lounge with a trendy playlist and a DIY mocktail bar.

 • Adults: Go for a charcuterie-heavy menu with elevated table styling.
-If you live in a coastal area, a beach birthday picnic with heavy blankets and wind-shielding umbrellas is incredibly memorable.
+If you live somewhere with a mild coastal winter, like Southern California or parts of Florida, a beach birthday picnic with heavy blankets and wind-shielding umbrellas can be incredibly memorable.

 • February Tip: Provide “pashmina” style wraps as party favors.
 They keep guests warm and look great in photos.